-A member of the bargaining unit or BASAS may in writing, or in writing and orally, present a grievance to the immediate supervisor outside the bargaining unit (Principal, Headmaster, Cluster Leader, Senior Manager or Deputy Superintendent as the case may be), within thirty (30) days after the event or condition giving rise to the grievance or within thirty (30) days after the bargaining unit member has knowledge or reason to know of the event or condition giving rise to the grievance with BASAS and/or the grievant with a view to arriving at a mutually satisfactory resolution of the complaint.
+A member of the bargaining unit or BASAS may in writing, or in writing and orally, present a grievance to the immediate supervisor outside the bargaining unit (Principal, Headmaster, Cluster Leader, Senior Manager or Deputy Superintendent as the case may be), within thirty (30) days after the event or condition giving rise to the grievance or within thirty (30) days after the bargaining unit member has knowledge or reason to know of the event or condition giving rise to the grievance.
+The immediate supervisor shall confer on the grievance with BASAS and/or the grievant with a view to arriving at a mutually satisfactory resolution of the complaint.
 Whenever a grievance is presented to the immediate supervisor by the grievant personally, the supervisor shall give the Association representative the opportunity to be present and state the view of the Association.